demisto/content-docs/docs/partners/adopt.md

 **After 90 days, you will follow the below steps to complete the adoption process:**
 1. In order to complete the second adoption step, first you will need to update your README file & open a pull request with this text: Note: Support for this pack moved to the partner on Month, Day, Year.
 Please contact the partner directly via the support link on the right.
 2. Next, go to the pack_metadata.json file and update the following sections:
-  a. “currentVersion” - update the version.
+- “currentVersion” - update the version.
 For this example, we would be updating it to “1.2.12”
-  b.
-“Support” - must say “partner”
+- “Support” - must say “partner”
-  c.
-“Author” - must say your company name
+- “Author” - must say your company name
-  d. “url” - must be changed to your company’s support site
+- “url” - must be changed to your company’s support site
-  e.
-“Email” - must be your company's support email
+- “Email” - must be your company's support email
-3. Also, update your Author image using instructions on our site
+3. Also, update your Author image using the <a href="https://xsoar.pan.dev/docs/packs/packs-format#author_imagepng">instructions on our site</a>.
 4. Lastly, update the Release Notes as you did in step 1.

-Once the Cortex XSOAR engineering team merged your pull request, you have successfully adopted your pack!
+Once the Cortex XSOAR engineering team merges your pull request, you will have successfully adopted your pack!

 </details>